conan-io/docs/reference/tools/cmake/cmaketoolchain.rst

 ==============

 The ``CMakeToolchain`` is the toolchain generator for CMake.
-It will generate toolchain files that can be used in the command line invocation of CMake with the ``-DCMAKE_TOOLCHAIN_FILE=conan_toolchain.cmake``.
+It produces the toolchain file that can be used in the command line invocation of CMake with the ``-DCMAKE_TOOLCHAIN_FILE=conan_toolchain.cmake``.
 This generator translates the current package configuration, settings, and options, into CMake toolchain syntax.